Dates

 All courses are taught in English and are 3 credit hours.
 You may enroll in 1 course.

-No stories contain greater richness and depth, and none have been more influential, than those we call “Greek myths.”
+No stories contain greater richness and depth, and none have been more influential than those we call “Greek myths.”
 Students learn to read the manifestations of myth in sculpture and vases as well as selections from ancient texts.
 We visit the Athenian Acropolis, Eleusis, Delos, Argos, and Mycenae, the very settings in which the mythological episodes take place.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in late January after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.